roboconf/roboconf.github.io/en/user-guide/plugin-puppet.md

 ## The puppet module

 The configuration for the Puppet plug-in must be a valid [Puppet module](http://docs.puppetlabs.com/learning/modules1.html).
-It is also recommended that components and variables be in lowercase characters in the Roboconf model: if not, they will be converted to lower case prior to being passed to puppet (works fine, but can be quite confusing for developers).
+It is also recommended that components and variables be in lower case characters in the Roboconf model: if not, they will be converted to lower case prior to being passed to puppet (works fine, but can be quite confusing for developers).

 ### Importing external modules